PrestaShop/prestashop-specs/content/1.7/back-office/customers/customers/outstanding-listing.md

 This UI is shown after Enabling the _Enable B2B mode_ toggle switch in _CONFIGURE > Customer Settings_ and it allows to track the B2B customer behavior.

+## Outstanding counting

+The entries, that stored in this listing page, are produced by Visitor, Customer or Guest using Checkout process from Front-Office or adding a new Order in Back-Office.

 ## Configuration of the new B2B input fields in Customer edit page

 Once the B2B mode is enabled, new input fields are displayed in the Customer edit page by navigating to _Customers > Customers_ and editing the desired Customer.
 Customer must be registered in Prestashop himself, of added by Administrator.
 New input fields are the following: